streamlit/docs/content/deploy/community-cloud/deploy-your-app/app-dependencies.md

 ## apt-get dependencies

 For many apps, a `packages.txt` file is not required.
-However, if your script requires any software to be installed that is not a Python package, then you will need a `packages.txt` file.
-Streamlit Community Cloud is built on Debian Linux.
-Anything you would like to `apt-get install` needs to go in your `packages.txt` file.
+However, if your script requires any software to be installed that is not a Python package, you need a `packages.txt` file.
+Community Cloud is built on Debian Linux.
+Anything you want to `apt-get install` must go in your `packages.txt` file.

 If `packages.txt` exists in the root directory of your repository we automatically detect it, parse it, and install the listed packages.
 You can read more about apt-get in <a href="https://linux.die.net/man/8/apt-get" target="_blank">Linux documentation</a>.